New Bills OT Marshall Newhouse looks like culture fit

 Buffalo Bills coach Sean McDermott is big on culture and fit in his locker room.

-Marshall Newhouse has built a reputation as a guy who's a good teammate in addition to starting 70 games over eight seasons in the NFL.
+Marshall Newhouse has built a reputation as a guy who's a good teammate, in addition to starting 70 games over eight seasons in the NFL.

 At the least, Newhouse should fit in with McDermott's esprit de corps.

-"Obviously the NFL is a results-oriented business, so if you can't play and contribute your time will be short," Newhouse said on a conference call with Buffalo media Tuesday.
+"Obviously the NFL is a results-oriented business, so if you can't play and contribute, your time will be short," Newhouse said on a conference call with Buffalo media Tuesday.
 "But I also believe I bring a lot in terms of being a good teammate, professionalism, a locker room presence, leadership skills, all that stuff.
 That's something that within yourself you learn how to do those things over time, or you don't and you don't last as long."

-Newhouse's signing signals the Bills' desire for more competition and insurance at right tackle, where Jordan Mills started the past two years.
+Newhouse's signing signals the Bills' desire to upgrade the right tackle position, where Jordan Mills started the past two years.
 Mills played 97 percent of the snaps last season.

 How much of an upgrade could Newhouse be over Mills?
 It's debatable based on his uneven play for the Raiders last season.
 Mills has 66 career starts.
 Newhouse has 70.
-Newhouse can be a swing tackle and shift to the left side, as well, in a pinch.

-Conor McDermott, claimed off waivers from New England last season, also figures to be a viable part of the right tackle competition.
+Conor McDermott, claimed off waivers from New England last season, also figures to be a viable part of the competition.
 He dressed for three games with the Bills last season.

-Newhouse was released by Oakland just before the start of free agency.
-While the new Raiders' regime did not want him anymore, he thinks he brings a lot to the table for the Bills.
+New Raiders coach Jon Gruden opted to cut ties with Newhouse one year into a two-year contract.
+It's common for a new coach to make sweeping personnel changes.
+Nevertheless, Gruden decided he wanted to do better in releasing Newhouse just before the start of free agency.

+“We didn’t play to the level we did two years ago for a lot of reasons,” Gruden told reporters at the NFL Combine three weeks ago.
+“We had a new feature back, new offensive coordinator, struggled I think on the right side of our offensive line at times.
+Amari Cooper got hurt, [Michael] Crabtree was suspended.
+All those things add up."

-"I'd say I've had great feet my entire career, when I use them.
-I've got great hands.
+Asked to describe his strengths, Newhouse said: "I'd say I've had great feet my entire career.
+When I use them, I've got great hands.
 I'm smart, I can anticipate.
 I play hard.
 I love being part of a team.
 I still feel like I have at 29 years after eight years in the league a lot of room to improve."

 When he was released Newhouse tweeted: